djsoul6/Harlan_T_Wood/pub/What_if_We_Checked_the_Commons_into_Github/index.md

 ## It's not just GitHub

-While GitHub would love this, and is the most appropriate current platform that I know of, there are other serious players appearing in the fork/diff/merge space.
-Most notably, Ward Cunningham, inventor of Wiki, has released a new open source [Federated Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki#readme) (biased author alert: I did a bunch of work on this project).
+While GitHub is the most promising platform that I know of, there are other serious players emerging in the fork/diff/merge space.
+Most notably on my own radar, Ward Cunningham, inventor of Wiki, has released a new open source [Federated Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki#readme) (biased author alert: I (Harlan) did a bunch of work on this project).
 A key excerpt from a [Wired article](http://www.wired.com/wiredenterprise/2012/07/wiki-inventor/) on FedWiki:

 > Cunningham’s vision is that you will have your own wiki, perhaps several wikis.
 When you see a page on someone else’s federated wiki that you want to edit, you can click "fork," and the page is copied into your own wiki where you can edit it.
 The owner of the original wiki can then decide whether to merge your changes into the original page.